A Women in Sport Collective

 We really appreciate your support in signing up to our newsletter.
 If you’d like to further support us in our mission to build Siren we have a few options.

 For $5 a month, you can become a Siren Supporter where you’ll receive access to our exclusive AFLW stats database and our Australian women’s sport calendar.
+We’ve recently added the option to pay a full year’s subscription up front if that works better for you!

 You can also make a one-off donation of $10 if a regular subscription isn’t your thing.